greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/expand/expand-planning.md

       <div class="body">
         <p class="p">You cannot perform redistribution with the expansion utility on tables with dropped
           columns of user-defined data types.
-To redistribute tables with dropped columns of user-defined types, first re-create the table using <samp class="ph codeph">CREATE TABLE AS SELECT</samp>.
-After this process removes the dropped columns, redistribute the table with <samp class="ph codeph">gpexpand</samp>.</p>
+To redistribute tables with dropped columns of user-defined types, first re-create the table using <code class="ph codeph">CREATE TABLE AS SELECT</code>.
+After this process removes the dropped columns, redistribute the table with <code class="ph codeph">gpexpand</code>.</p>
       </div>
     </div>
 <h3 id="redistributing-partitioned-tables"><a id="topic16"></a>Redistributing Partitioned Tables</h3>